cbarkinozer/Java/Spring/Spring.md

 	private Long id;
 }
 ```
-@**SequenceGenerator**: Defines a primary key generator that may be referenced by name when a generator element is specified for the GeneratedValue annotation.
+**@SequenceGenerator**: Defines a primary key generator that may be referenced by name when a generator element is specified for the GeneratedValue annotation.
 **Sequence**: Database object that generates incremental integers on each successive request.
 Sequences are more flexible than identifier columns because sequences are table-free, they may preallocate values to improve performance and same sequence can be assigned to multiple columns or tables.